-- We endeavour to work closely with parents/carers and will keep you informed of any intervention that your child may need - If deemed necessary, we can invite specialist agencies including Educational Psychology, SENISS, Speech and Language therapy and other outside agencies into school to talk to you about how we can support you and your child - Parents Evenings and SEN Review meetings are held throughout the year.
+- We endeavour to work closely with parents/carers and will keep you informed of any intervention that your child may need - If deemed necessary, we can invite specialist agencies including Educational Psychology, SENISS, Speech and Language therapy and other outside agencies into school to talk to you about how we can support you and your child - Parents Evenings and SEND Review meetings are held throughout the year.
 These meetings provide opportunities for parents/carers to meet with class teachers to discuss progress, review learning plans/one page profiles and set new targets - We are happy to offer individual appointments to discuss specific issues with you about your child's progress.
-We encourage parents/carers to contact school and arrange an appointment if you are worried about any aspect of your child's learning or development - We can make referrals, with your consent, to many specialist services including CAMHS (Child and Adolescent Mental Health Service), Mental Health Support Team (MHST) and SLT (Speech and Language Therapy Service)
+We encourage parents/carers to contact school and arrange an appointment if you are worried about any aspect of your child's learning or development - We can make referrals, with your consent, to many specialist services including CAMHS (Child and Adolescent Mental Health Service) through Seedlings, Mental Health Support Team (MHST), SLT (Speech and Language Therapy Service) and OT (Occupational Therapy) - We can also make referrals to Alder Hey for the ASD or ADHD pathway for any concerns around your child's social communication - There are specialist support services, which we can signpost parents to, that offer advice and support whilst you are awaiting assessment for your child